First Strike (1979 film): Air Force personnel

 The film used actual United States Air Force personnel for actors and filmed on location at various Air Force installations.
 Specifically, the film used cameras on-board Strategic Air Command command planes out of Offutt Air Force Base and also shot footage inside NORAD.

 The nuclear missile launch sequence seen in the film and later in The Day After was performed by actual Air Force officers stationed with the 742d Missile Squadron at Minot Air Force Base.
-The alert launch of B-52 bombers was performed by the 2d Bombardment Squadron, 22nd Bombardment Wing, Select crew S-32, consisting of Aircraft Commander/pilot - Capt Mike Wise, co-pilot - Capt Kevin Schmidt, radar navigator - Capt Harry Mandros, navigator - 1Lt Bill Pfeiffer, electronic warfare officer - 1Lt Kent Esbenshade, and tail gunner - TSgt Michael Reed, at March Air Force Base, California.
+The alert launch of B-52 bombers was performed by the 2d Bombardment Squadron, 22nd Bombardment Wing, Select crew S-32, consisting of Aircraft Commander/pilot - Capt Mike Wise, co-pilot - Capt Kevin Schmidt, radar navigator - Capt Harry Mandros, navigator - 1st Lt Bill Pfeiffer, electronic warfare officer - 1st Lt Kent Esbenshade, and tail gunner - TSgt Michael Reed, at March Air Force Base, California.
 An additional scene provided by the United States Navy depicts the USS Francis Scott Key getting underway for a patrol.

 None of the Air Force personnel was credited in the film, but the ICBM launch crew has visible name tags as "Lieutenant Krause" and "Captain Stanton."
 In the film The Day After, the missile launch sequence begins with Lieutenant Krause quickly hanging up a phone and saying, "I gotta go."
 First Strike shows the first half of the conversation in which Krause is on a date with a girl and invites her to a party at La Hacienda, a popular steakhouse near Minot.
 The original footage also shows both men being killed by a direct nuclear strike on their underground launch capsule.

 The Air Force general in command of the "Looking Glass" EC-135 plane was real-life Brigadier General Clarence R. Autery.